Rose1509/Rose1509/README.md

 #  Hi there 👋 This is Rose Khatiwada

 I am an aspiring AI engineer who wishes to solve real-world problems by means of data.
+I have a strong foundation in software development, with hands-on experience in Java, Python, and SQL.
+I am passionate about leveraging technology to solve real-world problems and continuously expanding my skills in AI and Machine Learning.✨

 ---